-We moved on to review employees in the nearly 40 countries where the rest of our employees work, and we announced achievement of our goal of global pay parity in October 2018.
+We moved on to review employees in the nearly 40 countries where the rest of our employees work by looking at our workforce by market segments: Fast-moving and Mature, as defined by the volatility of market compensation rates.
+And in October 2018, we announced achievement of our goal of global pay parity.
 All of our global pay adjustments, including those previously made in the U.S. and India, impacted less than 5% of Adobe employees and accounted for less than 0.2% of our global payroll costs.

 We’re working to maintain parity over time.

 As our business expands and we add more employees to our global team, we’re innovating to ensure that we continue paying fairly.
 For example, around the globe, we’ve eliminated the practice of asking job candidates to provide their salary histories to prevent carrying over prior inequities.
 We also review annual salary increases to ensure fairness, incorporating new acquisitions into our pay review cycles.